 You'll gain expertise in your chosen major as well as a breadth of knowledge in many subjects – and learn to apply age-old knowledge to today’s most important problems.
 It’s also the best way to become a free thinker and life-long learner.

-What is a Bachelor of Arts?
+What is a Bachelor of Arts degree?

 A Bachelor of Arts (BA) is an undergraduate degree that focuses on subjects within the liberal arts, humanities, social sciences, languages and culture, and fine arts.
 A bachelor’s degree consists of 30-40 university-level courses and is usually the first degree you would earn at university upon completing high school.
 Many programs give you the flexibility to choose many of your courses to suit your interests.

 It's one of the most frequently-awarded degrees.
 Similar degrees include Bachelor of Science, Bachelor of Mathematics, and Bachelor of Environmental Studies.

 Many BA programs provide a lot of flexibility, allowing you to study a range of subjects or to really focus on one or two subjects.

 What do you study in a Bachelor of Arts?

 You’ll normally have a "major" or main subject of interest.
 A large portion of your courses will be in that subject, but you’ll have the freedom to take courses in other subjects of interest that help you build important skills like thinking critically and conducting research.

 Many BA programs provide a lot of flexibility, allowing you to study a range of subjects or to really focus on one or two subjects.
 If you have several subjects you’re passionate about, many programs allow you to choose two majors (a double major) and/or a minor – a subject requiring less courses than a major that still allows you to demonstrate a strong level of knowledge in that subject.

 If it sounds overwhelming, don't worry!
 You'll have an advisor who can help you select your courses and any minors or specializations you'd like to include as part of your degree.